2025 Delhi Red Fort blast: Aftermath

-Misinformation
+Misinformation and clarification

 The Press Information Bureau (PIB) fact-checked and debunked a widely shared image that showed a large fireball and a mushroom cloud, clarifying that this image was not from the Delhi blast but actually came from an Israeli airstrike in Beirut on 27 September 2024.
 The PIB also rejected claims that the blast was caused by a CNG cylinder explosion, stating that no official from Delhi Police has made any such statement, and warned people not to share that fake narrative.
 Additionally, it refuted claims by certain social media posts that the blast was a false flag operation.
 After an undated video of the suspected bomber was released in the media, the government warned the media not to distribute such videos, and spread misinformation.

 Investigation and actions

 After the explosion, the area around the Red Fort was cordoned off, and the National Security Guard and forensic experts collected evidence from the site.
 The National Investigation Agency (NIA) was tasked with the investigation of the case by the Ministry of Home Affairs.
 Preliminary police findings indicated that the blast may have been a possible suicide attack, and the police investigated the possibility of a deliberate terrorist act.
 The Indian government later termed the explosion as a terrorist attack.
 As per police reports, the blast was suspected to have been caused by ammonium nitrate fuel oil, which triggered a fire that damaged the nearby vehicles.

 The Delhi police invoked the provisions of the Unlawful Activities (Prevention) Act, and detained two men for questioning.
 Investigators later traced the car used in the explosion to Umar Mohammed, a Pulwama-based doctor, who worked at at Al-Falah University and had alleged links to individuals arrested in Faridabad during the earlier police raids.
 Subsequent DNA analysis of the human remains found in the vehicle identified Umar as one of occupants of the car.
 According to the investigators, Umar allegedly acted under panic after the earlier Faridabad raids and might have either detonated the bomb prematurely or mishandled it.

 On 14 November, the Indian Army demolished Umar's house in Quil village in Pulwama district.
 As per media reports, based on evidence recovered during the investigation, Umar was allegedly part of a larger terror network consisting of several doctors from Faridabad and Kashmir, with links to foreign handlers.
 As the initial case was transferred to the NIA, the Delhi Police filed a fresh first information report for further investigation of suspected activities in the region.
 The National Assessment and Accreditation Council issued a show-cause notice to Al-Falah University, which had employed the doctor involved in the incident, as the accreditation had lapsed earlier and was not renewed.
+On 26 November, the NIA arrested Soyab from Faridabad for sheltering and aiding Umar, marking the seventh arrest in the case.